Snoqualmie Lower Falls Parking Lot

 Yes, Snoqualmie River Swimming Spots is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, Jumping, Hot tubbing.
 Always respect posted closures and seasonal restrictions.

-Snoqualmie River Swimming Spots is a falls/river on Snoqualmie River located in WA, near SEATTLE.
+Snoqualmie River Swimming Spots is a falls/river on Snoqualmie River located in Washington, near Seattle.
 Guide to Blue Hole Snoqualmie swimming spot.
 Find directions, safety tips, and best times to visit this unofficial river area near North Bend, WA.

 The Snoqualmie River holds historical and cultural significance for the Snoqualmie Tribe, who regarded it as sacred.
 Today, it remains a cherished natural landmark.